martin3141/spant/README.md

     basis-set generation.
   - Set of metabolite, macromolecule and lipid parameters for typical brain analyses.
-  - VARPRO based fitting and interfaces for TARQUIN and LCModel for metabolite quantitation.
   - Voxel registration to anatomical images for partial volume concentration corrections.